 Interested in working at People Places?

-Check our job openings and fill out our application!
+Check our job openings and fill out an application!

 People Places, a 40+ year 501(c)(3) nonprofit organization, is looking for a difference-maker to join our team!
 This is an immediate opening.
 We are hiring an Information Technology (“IT”) Manager who will ensure the streamlined operation of the IT department in alignment with the business objectives of the organization.